dart-lang/stream_transform/README.md

 # audit

-Audit waits for a period of time after receiving a value and then only emits the most recent value.
+Waits for a period of time after receiving a value and then only emits the most recent value.

 # buffer